 Federal regulations state that any unearned Title IV grant or loan assistance received by a student must be refunded to the Title IV programs upon a student's withdrawal from the institution.
 The College has 45 days from the date they determined the student withdrew to return any unearned portions of Title IV funds.
-During our testing, we noted one student, out of a sample of twenty-three, had unearned Title IV aid that was not returned to the Federal Government, within 45 days of the determined withdrawal date, by 181 days.
+During our testing, we noted two students, out of a sample of twenty-two, had unearned Title IV aid that was not returned to the Federal Government, within 45 days of the determined withdrawal date.
+Funds were returned two days after the required deadline.